3rd-Eden/YUNO-UPDATE/README.md

 ![Y U NO UPDATE?](https://github.com/3rd-Eden/YUNO-UPDATE/raw/master/bin/example.png)

-That is the question that Internet Explorer users should be asking them selfs.
+That is the question that Internet Explorer users should be asking themselves.
 Because for some odd reason they don't think of that by them self I decided to script up a simple solution.
-So behold! `yuno.js` a simple lighweight script  that you can add to your site and it will ask your IE users to update.
+So behold! `yuno.js` a simple lightweight script  that you can add to your site and it will ask your IE users, Y U NO UPDATE?.

 ## Installation
-Add a simple script tag to the bottom of your page and you are done:
+Simply add the script tag to the bottom of your page, just above the closing body tag and you are done:

 ```html
 <script type="text/javascript" src="https://github.com/3rd-Eden/YUNO-UPDATE/blob/master/lib/yuno.min.js?v=7"></script>